simohuns/NewParticleArray/README.md

-# NewParticleArray
+# ParticleArray-MVC
-My original resume website, but reworked to use MVC and a responsive design.
+My original resume website, with MVC and a responsive design... quite novel deisgns from a beginning developer!
-Feel free to take a look around!
-If you have questions/comments, send an email to contact@particlearray.net
+This repository is no longer used but I'm keeping it around for posterity's sake.